 The suspension tuning was also revised for better handling and the hydraulic power steering was replaced with an electric system.
 And on the inside, the interior was upgraded, additional features were added and the rear seat's reclining backrest and improved legroom make it more accommodating for taller passengers.
 The new tC's standard audio system is also specifically designed for an iPod.

-We're also starting to see the first 2012 tCs in the second-hand market.
-These models got an upgraded base audio system, which includes Bluetooth audio streaming and HD radio capability.
+Beginning in 2012, models got an upgraded base audio system, which includes Bluetooth audio streaming and HD radio capability.
 In addition, a new limited-edition Release Series 7.0 was introduced featuring sporty yellow paint, a body kit and standard keyless entry/ignition.

-There are actually several different ways to buy a used tC at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older tC at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.